slott56/building-skills-oo-design-book/source/craps/craps_game.rst

     loser.
 The Pass Line :class:`Outcome` is a loser.
 If the :class:`Throw` value is 12, a Don't Pass Line :class:`Outcome` is a push, otherwise the Don't Pass Line :class:`Outcome` is a winner.
-The next state is the same as this state, and the method should return :literal:`this`.
+The next state is the same as this state, and the method should return :literal:`self`.